-The Neuroscience Program brings together more than 30 faculty whose research interests range from molecular to systems analysis, working to understand the form and function of the nervous system, with a particular emphasis on the synapse and glia-neuron interactions.
+The Neuroscience Program brings together faculty whose research interests range from molecular to systems analysis, working to understand the form and function of the nervous system, with a particular emphasis on the synapse and glia-neuron interactions.

-The Program maintains an open, interactive, and intellectually stimulating learning environment, with a strong emphasis on individualized training plans and one-on-one mentoring.
-Program members interact informally on a daily basis and come together more formally at weekly seminars, neuroscience presentations, the annual neuroscience retreat and symposium, departmental parties, and the relays.
+We maintain an open, interactive, and intellectually stimulating learning environment, with a strong emphasis on individualized training plans and one-on-one mentoring.

 We participate in Neuro at JAX, which allows our students to train with faculty at The Jackson Laboratory in Bar Harbor, Maine.

 Faculty & Research

 The training faculty of the interdepartmental Neuroscience Program is drawn from the Departments of Neuroscience, Immunology, Medicine, Ophthalmology, Developmental, Chemical & Molecular Biology at Tufts University School of Medicine, the departments of Biology and Psychology at the College of Arts and Sciences and from the Cummings School of Veterinary Medicine.

 Our Neuro at JAX faculty are based at The Jackson Laboratory in Bar Harbor, Maine.

 Students seeking to enter the Neuroscience program apply to Graduate School of Biomedical Science using the online application system.